 PRO-CONSERVATIVE

-Legislator earns these points when they support one of our TX GOP approved priority bills and take specific, decisive action to advance it through the legislature.
+Legislator earns these points when they support one of our TX RPT approved priority bills and take specific, decisive action to advance it through the legislature.

 0